 What is LOOK!
 Albany Center Gallery's Youth Art Program Series?

 LOOK! is a year-round workshop series for youth interested in the arts with organizations and young creative professionals of the Capital Region.
 Through collaboration with local artist mentors and their personal creative voices, the youth produce artwork of a myriad of mediums and varieties.
 Each youth has the opportunity to come up with their own concept and together, we help make their visions come to life.
 Each year the program grows to meet the art needs of the community.
-In 2021, we have already exponentially expanded our LOOK!
-Program, with several more projects under way.

 Youth Art Programs